vboyev-MSFT/defender-docs/defender-xdr/microsoft-365-security-center-mde.md

 #### Permissions and roles

-To manage roles, permissions, and device groups for endpoints, navigate to *Permissions* options under **Settings > Endpoints**.
+To manage roles, permissions, and device groups for endpoints, navigate to *Permissions* under **Settings > Endpoints**.
 You can create and define role and assign permissions under *Roles* and create and organize devices into groups under *Device groups*.

 Alternately, you can navigate to *Endpoints roles & groups* in the **System > Permissions** page.

 #### APIs and MSSP

 The Microsoft Defender XDR alerts API is the official API that enables customers to work with alerts across all Defender XDR products using a single integration.
-For more information, see [Migrate from the MDE SIEm API to the Microsoft Defender XDR alerts API](/defender-endpoint/configure-siem).
+For more information, see [Migrate from the MDE SIEM API to the Microsoft Defender XDR alerts API](/defender-endpoint/configure-siem).

 To authorize a managed security service provider (MSSP) to access receive alerts, you need to provide the application and tenant IDs of the MSSP.
 For more information, see [MSSP integration](/defender-endpoint/configure-mssp-support#mssp-integration).